 Palm Springs is the perfect getaway in my opinion.
-Whether you are looking for a local staycation, a fun birthday getaway or even a future bachelor/bachelorette destination, Palm Springs seriously has it all.
+Whether you are looking for a local staycation from LA, a fun birthday getaway or even a future bachelor/bachelorette destination, Palm Springs seriously has it all.
+And Holiday House is perfectly located near Downtown Palm Springs so you can walk to all the action.

-While most people will find the bigger resorts like The Saquaro and The Kimpton Rowan Hotel on the main pages of Expedia & Trip Advisor, they aren’t the Boutique Hotels that really are quintessential Palm Springs.
+While most people will find the bigger resorts like The Saquaro and The Kimpton Rowan Hotel on the main pages of Expedia & Trip Advisor, it’s the boutique hotels that really make up quintessential Palm Springs.

 Hotel Details